-Overview InformationBurdock is a plant.
-The root is sometimes used as food.
+Overview InformationBurdock is a plant that is found all over the world.
+Burdock root is sometimes used as food.
 The root, leaf, and seed are used to make medicine.

-People take burdock to increase urine flow, kill germs, reduce fever, and “purify” their blood.
-It is also used to treat colds, cancer, anorexia nervosa, gastrointestinal (GI) complaints, joint pain (rheumatism), gout, bladder infections, complications of syphilis, and skin conditions including acne and psoriasis.
-Burdock is also used for high blood pressure, “hardening of the arteries” (arteriosclerosis), and liver disease.
+Some people take burdock by mouth to increase urine flow, kill germs, reduce fever, and “purify” their blood.
+It is also taken by mouth to treat colds, cancer, anorexia, stomach and intestinal complaints, joint pain, gout, bladder infections, diabetes, complications of syphilis, and skin conditions including acne and psoriasis.
+Burdock is also taken by mouth for high blood pressure, “hardening of the arteries” (arteriosclerosis), and liver disease.
 Some people use burdock to increase sex drive.

-Burdock is applied to the skin for dry skin (ichthyosis), acne, psoriasis, and eczema.
+Some people apply burdock directly to the skin for wrinkles, dry skin (ichthyosis), acne, psoriasis, and eczema.

-Burdock has been associated with poisonings because some products have been contaminated with root of belladonna or deadly nightshade.
-These herbs contain a poisonous chemical called atropine.
+Burdock has been associated with poisonings because some products have been contaminated with root of belladonna.
+These poisonings do not appear to have been caused by burdock itself.

 Uses & Effectiveness

 - Breast cancer.
 Early research has found that using a product containing burdock root and other ingredients is not linked with better quality of life in people with breast cancer.